Shota Arveladze: Coaching career

 For the 2010–11 season, Arveladze served as manager of Turkish side Kayserispor.
 From 2012 to 2015, he managed Istanbul-based Kasımpaşa.
 In his final game, the team scored away to Konyaspor while their players were attending to his injured player, Ryan Babel.
 Arveladze then allowed Konyaspor to score an equaliser in the name of fair play, and Konyaspor won the game 2–1.
 He resigned after the game.

 On 3 July 2015, Arveladze was named as manager of Turkish side Trabzonspor.
 He resigned in November.
 Under him and his successor Hami Mandıralı, the side lost a record 17 games that season.

 In June 2016, Arveladze was announced as the new head coach of Israeli club Maccabi Tel Aviv Around the middle of the season, he was fired; it was the first time that Maccabi had dismissed a coach during a season since 2011.

 In 2017, Arveladze was announced as head coach of Pakhtakor Tashkent in Uzbekistan.
 He won the Uzbekistan Super League and Cup in 2019 and 2020.
 On 21 December 2020, he left.

 On 27 January 2022, Arveladze was announced as the new head coach of Hull City on a 21/2-year deal.
 On his debut two days later, the team won 2–0 at home to Swansea City.
 Arveladze was dismissed by Hull City on 30 September 2022, with the team 20th in the EFL Championship after four consecutive defeats.

-On 11 December 2023, Arveladze was announced that he was agreed in principle for Head Coach of Fatih Karagümrük.
+On 11 December 2023, it was announced that a deal was agreed in principle for him to become the head coach of Fatih Karagümrük.